On the enumeration of finite $L$-algebras

 \end{proof}

-Unfortunately, despite making use of the recursive construction of finite linear $L$-algebras, this recursion at first glance does not seem to translate into the recursive construction of partitions that leads to the used recursion formula of Bell numbers.
-We therefore pose the following problem:
+Unfortunately, despite using the recursive construction of finite linear $L$-algebras, this recursion at first glance does not seem to translate into the recursive construction of partitions that leads to the used recursion formula of Bell numbers.
+We, therefore, pose the following problem:

 \begin{problem} Find an explicit bijection between $L$-algebras on $L_n$ and partitions of the set $\{0,\ldots,n-1 \}$. \end{problem}